zhangfuwen/commandergenius/readme.txt

 ============

-Install latest Android SDK and NDK from http://developer.android.com/index.html Add both to your PATH env variable 0 you sohuld be albe to run commands 'ndk-build' and 'android'.
+Install latest Android SDK and NDK from http://developer.android.com/index.html Add both to your PATH env variable 0 you should be able to run commands 'ndk-build' and 'android'.
-You will need to install Java Ant too. it is recommended to install OpenJDK and its development files.
+You will need to install Gradle also. it is recommended to install OpenJDK and its development files.
 On RPM based distros they are usually called java-x.x.x-openjdk and java-x.x.x-openjdk-devel.
 On Debian or Ubuntu you install them like this: sudo apt-get install openjdk-8-jdk ant